agsb/Kyou-Ato/README.md

 __After Today__

-Kyou Ato is a easy personal *Kan-Ban*.
+Kyou Ato (今日 後) is an easy personal *Kan-Ban*.

-It's manages an list of tasks, that can be ordened top-down by high to low priority and selected by dates or states.
+It's manages one list of tasks, that can be ordened top-down by high to low priority and selected by dates or states.

-Highlight the first five tasks and shows blocks of 20 to 20 tasks,
+Highlight the first five tasks and shows blocks of 20 to 20 tasks.

 ## Cards

 The tasks are keeped in a list of cards with

-    "List" : {
+    "Task" : {
+      "Uuid" : " ",
       "Order" : " ",
-      "Uuid" : " ",
-      "Next" : "  "
-      }

-    "Card" : {
-      "Uuid" : " ",
       "State" : " ",
       "Time0" : " ",
       "Time1" : " ",